blackbytegames/blackbytegames.github.io/animecs/manual/about.md

 - **Memory efficiency** - Shared bone data across instances
 - **Explicit control** - No hidden state machine complexity

-**Use Animator when:** You need maximum flexibility, complex IK, or humanoid retargeting.
+**Use Animator when:** You need maximum flexibility, complex IK, or having more layers.

 **Use Animecs when:** You need performance, DOTS integration, and crowds.